-Melax Tech, in collaboration with Medical University of South Carolina (MUSC), developed a clinical NLP pipeline to recognize opioid overdose disorder (OOD) cases from ED notes.
-This pipeline contains machine learning, deep learning and context rules to recognize uncoded OOD cases at sentence level of EHR notes.
-The pipeline is highly portable and can be adapted to other organizations with small amounts of customizations.
+A clinical NLP pipeline has been developed through a collaborative effort between Melax Tech and the Medical University of South Carolina (MUSC).
+The primary objective of this pipeline is to detect cases of opioid overdose disorder (OOD) from ED notes.
+This innovative solution employs a blend of machine learning, deep learning, and context rules to identify uncoded OOD cases at the sentence level of EHR notes.
+The pipeline is designed to be incredibly versatile and easily customizable to meet the unique needs of various organizations.

-The NLP pipeline has already been adopted by the Accrual to Clinical Trials (ACT) Network, which aims to support the design of trials for survivors of opioid overdoses presenting to emergency departments (ED).
-Four institutions (Medical University of South Carolina (MUSC), Dartmouth Medical School (DMS), University of Kentucky (UK), and University of California San Diego (UCSD)) worked to adapt the pipeline to the ACT network.
+The Accrual to Clinical Trials (ACT) Network has already implemented the NLP pipeline to assist in designing trials for emergency department (ED) patients who are opioid overdose survivors.
+Four institutions - the Medical University of South Carolina (MUSC), Dartmouth Medical School (DMS), University of Kentucky (UK), and University of California San Diego (UCSD) - collaborated to adapt the pipeline for use within the ACT network.
+To learn more about the NLP pipeline and its potential benefits, please request a demo today!

 Details of the OOD NLP solution and ACT network progress can be found in this paper: Lenert LA, Zhu V, Jennings L, McCauley J, Obeid J, Ward R, Hassanpour S, Marsch LA, Hogarth M, Shipman P, Harris DR. Enhancing Research Data Infrastructure to Address the Opioid Epidemic: The Opioid Overdose Network (02-Net). medRxiv.
 2021 Jan 1.